it’s that we’ve all explored more within our local area

 These two were having a bit of a disagreement when I chanced upon them earlier this week.

-Today, Sunday, I was privy to a flock of Little Black Shag
+Today, Sunday, I was privy to a flock of Little Black Shag feeding in the lagoon.
+It was fascinating!

 They're gregarious when feeding and were foraging co-operatively in their flock.